basicjohn/mood-music/README.md

   2. Under ACCESS, click [request an access key](https://tastedive.com/account/api_access) and sign up for an account
   3. If prompted, complete your application profile and save
   4. Save the API access key to your .env
+  * Note: API calls to TasteDive will prompt an "Access-Control-Allow-Origin" error that cannot be addressed with a fetch parameter `mode: 'no-cors'`.
+It can be easily resolved with a Heroku proxy server as described in [this Stack Overflow answer](https://stackoverflow.com/questions/43262121/trying-to-use-fetch-and-pass-in-mode-no-cors)

 ## **Known Bugs**